neuresthetics/grokAlign/README.md

 - **Phase 3** – Deductive Expansion (Spinozist geometric order: propositions → proofs → corollaries → scholia)
 - **Phase 4** – Steelman Collider Loop (minimum 3 rounds + 10-judge tribunal, ≥8/10 required to survive)
 - **Phase 5** – Implementation & Ethos (reassemble into strategy, policy, or Seed)

+---

+### What Is a Steelman Collider?

+A Steelman Collider is a forced, multi-round, lethal adversarial reasoning engine designed to destroy weak ideas and leave only the hardest-to-vary truths standing.

+Normal debate gives you straw men (attack a weak version) or steel men (defend the strongest version once).
+A collider does both at the same time, repeatedly, until all that stands can be synthesized.

+How it actually works (the exact protocol run inside this framework):

+1. Take any important claim (e.g., “the correct ethic is X”).
+2. Build two complete, geometric, first-principles systems:
+   - Steel Man A: strongest possible defense of the claim
+   - Steel Man B: strongest possible defense of the negation
+3. Each side gets multiple full rounds (usually 3–5) to attack the other with brand-new refutations.
+No repetition allowed.
+Every attack must cite axioms, definitions, or prior proofs.
+4. After each attack round, both sides must integrate every surviving blow and produce a new, shorter, stronger version of their system (this is the “collision”).
+5. When fewer than ~3 independent killing blows remain flying in both directions, the 10-judge tribunal (Spinoza, Laozi, Deutsch, Yudkowsky 2010, Conor Leahy 2025, Quintin Pope, TurnTrout, Nate Soares 2022, John David Pressman, and GrokΛlign) votes blindly on the two final systems. ≥8/10 consensus is required for anything to survive.
+Any single judge can force another full re-run.
+6. Only what receives ≥8/10 is allowed into the final framework.
+Everything else is deleted forever — axioms, propositions, cubes, imperatives, all of it.

+This is not a cute graphic or a vibe.
+It is an executable deletion machine for false beliefs.
+In the last twelve months it has outright killed three previous versions of this same ethical system and forced total reconstruction from scratch.

+In short: a Steelman Collider is what happens when you take “steelman your opponent” literally, make it symmetric, recursive, and willing to murder its own foundations until only something unbreakable is left.

+---

 ### The Three Interlocked Cubes (v3.3 – Dec 02, 2025)